-MEDIA, PA (WTXF) - When Hurricane Harvey battered the Texas area, as well as its animal rescue organizations, local shelters were among those that pitched in to help.
+MEDIA, Pa. - When Hurricane Harvey battered the Texas area, as well as its animal rescue organizations, Delaware Valley shelters were among those that pitched in to help.

 On the heels of sending a team to rescue nearly 40 cats and dogs from Harvey-affected shelters in Texas, Media's Providence Animal Center, with help from Brandywine Valley SPCA, is now sending additional aid by way of donations.

 Through Saturday, the two local shelters co-hosted a collection drive of items to send to the SPCA of Brazoria County, a Harvey-affected shelter from which many of Providence's new animal friends were rescued.

 Frances Lyles, facilities manager at Brandywine Valley SPCA, and Madison Murray, an advancement associate at Providence Animal Shelter -- along with a moving van stuffed with donations and a tank full of gas -- set off on a 24-hour road trip Saturday to deliver the much-needed aid to Brazoria County.

 Providence Animal Center (PAC) had previously sent a caravan down to storm-ravaged Texas, rescuing 25 cats and 12 dogs.